Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 • Aluminum Hooks: Lightweight and smooth, great for all-around use.

-• Plastic Hooks: Budget friendly, choosing from the variety of beautiful colors.
+• Plastic Hooks: Budget-friendly, choosing from a variety of beautiful colors.

 • Bamboo and Wooden Hooks: Eco-friendly, the texture of which is warm and comfortable, and which lets you have a good grip.